How the GP can support a person with dementia

 Treating even minor complaints can make a considerable difference to a person’s wellbeing.

-GPs can offer a range of support, including:
+GPs can offer a range of support to a person with dementia, including:

-- general advice on ways of preventing illness and keeping people fit and well
+- general advice on ways of preventing illness and promoting fitness

 - medical advice and treatment